nickjj/rolespec/docs/get-started-with-vagrant.rst

 - `Quick start`_
 - `Creating a Vagrant file`_
-- `Adding the provisionning script`_
+- `Adding the provisioning script`_
 - `Firing up the vagrant box`_
 - `Running tests`_
-- `Example`_
+- `Automating test runs with Guard`_

-While TravisCI is pretty cool to check that your roles are fine, you might want to have a way to test your roles while developping them.
+While TravisCI is pretty cool to check that your roles are fine, you might want to have a way to test your roles while developing them.
 This will let you write your roles in a real TDD fashion.
 This short guide will help you to set this up.